MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-azure-ad-b2b.md

 * This feature isn't currently available with the Power BI SharePoint Online report web part.

 * If you share directly to a guest user, Power BI will send them an email with the link.
 To avoid sending an email, add the guest user to a security group and share to the security group.
-* If you disable the **Allow Microsoft Entra guest users to edit and manage content in the organization** tenant setting, guest users will continue to have any workspace role and item permissions that they have previously been granted, or will be granted, in the provider environment.
-For more information about the **Allow Microsoft Entra guest users to edit and manage content in the organization** tenant setting, see [Allow Microsoft Entra guest users to edit and manage content in the organization](/fabric/admin/service-admin-portal-export-sharing#allow-azure-active-directory-guest-users-to-edit-and-manage-content-in-the-organization).
+* If you disable the **Guest users can browse and access Fabric content** tenant setting, guest users continue to have any workspace role and item permissions that they were previously granted, or will be granted, in the provider environment.
+For more information, see the [Guest users can browse and access Fabric content](/fabric/admin/service-admin-portal-export-sharing#guest-users-can-browse-and-access-fabric-content) tenant setting.

 ## Related content